anshulxyz/anshulxyz.github.io/_posts/2022-07-13-getting-started-seaorm.md

 }
 {% endhighlight %}

-Just like earlier you can run this new file with
+Just like earlier, you can run this new file as follows.

 ```txt
 cargo run --bin read_posts
 ```

-Ansh this should look like
+And this should look like the following.

 ```txt
 $ cargo run --bin read_posts